garrettmflynn/escode/README.md

 > **ESCode** is a sub-framework of the [Brains@Play Framework](https://github.com/brainsatplay/brainsatplay).

+ESCode is currently a sub-implementation of [graphscript].
+They have a shared representation of several “graph script” properties—such as __listener, __children, and __onconnected—but have implemented these in different ways.

+> Any [graphscript] component can be loaded into `escompose—though this may perform slightly differently.
+In Q1 2023, [graphscript] will replace the current backend for ESCode.

 ## The Programming Workflow
 ### ESMpile
 Compile a list of active ESM imports with [esmpile](./libraries/esmpile/README.md).
 This is achieved by bundling code hosted at standard `import` uris from their text sources.
 Resulting bundles also support incremental changes and recompilation.